Logistic regression: Definition

-The basic setup of logistic regression is as follows.
-We are given a dataset containing N points.
+A dataset contains N points.
 Each point i consists of a set of m input variables x1,i ... xm,i (also called independent variables, explanatory variables, predictor variables, features, or attributes), and a binary outcome variable Yi (also known as a dependent variable, response variable, output variable, or class), i.e. it can assume only the two possible values 0 (often meaning "no" or "failure") or 1 (often meaning "yes" or "success").
 The goal of logistic regression is to use the dataset to create a predictive model of the outcome variable.

 As in linear regression, the outcome variables Yi are assumed to depend on the explanatory variables x1,i ... xm,i.